-We believe that the patient voice is key to driving innovation and focus on understanding the unique needs of our patient communities–applying our learnings to our research and development strategy.
-We value your input as we work to advance our Shielded Living Therapeutics™ platform and investigational therapies with the potential to deliver sustained levels of proteins (factors, enzymes and other molecules) that are deficient in rare blood disorders, such as hemophilia A, and lysosomal diseases, such as MPS-1.
+We believe that the patient voice is key to driving innovation and focus on understanding the unique needs of our patient communities – applying our learnings to our research and development strategy.
+We value your input as we work to advance our Shielded Living Therapeutics™ platform and investigational therapies with the potential to deliver sustained levels of proteins that are deficient in chronic diseases, such as lysosomal and endocrine diseases.
 These therapies are designed to eliminate the need for frequent, life-long infusions or injections of factors or enzymes, while eliminating the peaks and troughs that result from current standard treatment regimens.

 We have also applied our technology to engineer cells that have the potential to respond to the body’s changing environment and needs.
 For example, we are advancing several product candidates designed to release variable levels of hormones, such as insulin.
 By providing insulin in response to increased glucose levels, this approach could be used as a potential treatment for type 1 Diabetes, potentially freeing patients from constant disease management.

 Our investigational therapies start with human cells engineered to produce therapeutic molecules that may be missing or deficient in the body, including proteins, enzymes and other therapeutic molecules.

 We then put the cells into tiny spheres, which were designed to do two things:

 - Shield the cells from an immune response